kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

    - Add commands which copy the crd of your custom job to the Kueue project.
    - Add your custom job operator crd dependencies into `test-integration`.

-## Add test files
-Create test files which help test your custom job's controller and webhook.

-You can check the sample test files in [completed integrations](#completed-integrations) to learn how to implement them.
+   For testing files, you can check the sample test files in [completed integrations](#completed-integrations) to learn how to implement them.

 ## Completed integrations
 Here are completed integrations you can learn from: